Pacific Central Station: History

 In January 1991, Greyhound Canada announced that it wanted to relocate its Vancouver bus terminal in Larwill Park, which included the operations of other bus companies that sublet its space, to the former CNR station.
 The deal was finalized in September 1991.
 CNR would sell the train station to Via Rail, which had leased it from CNR since 1978, so that Via Rail could renovate the station.
 CNR would also lease 3,280 sqm of land behind the station to Greyhound, which would build a passenger shelter and bus stalls for its own operations and those of the other bus companies using that space.
 Station remodelling and bus station preparations would cost $8.4 million, of which Greyhound would spend $3.5 million. $3 million of the renovation cost went to seismic reinforcement.
 With the addition of the bus terminal, the station gained about 50 bus departures per day compared to a single train departure every other day.
 Also, the estimated 1.3 million yearly bus passengers would make up over 90% of the station's total passenger traffic.

 In connection with the station's upcoming ownership transfer and transformation into an intermodal facility, The Province newspaper held a contest in 1991 to rename the station, and Pacific Central Station was chosen.
 The station was designated a federal heritage railway station in late 1991 under the Heritage Railway Stations Protection Act.
 The facility renaming became official in 1993, after the building refurbishment was completed.
 However, because Vancouver had previously named the rooftop sign as a heritage structure, the neon Canadian National signage could not be updated to the new name as part of the building renovation.
 Via Rail eventually persuaded the city to allow the swapping of the existing signage with the words Pacific Central using the same styling, and in December 1994, the new name appeared on the roof.
-The old Canadian National signage was relocated to a railway museum in Squamish, British Columbia, where, As of 2025, it is held in storage at the West Coast Railway Heritage Park.
+The old Canadian National signage was relocated to a railway museum in Squamish, British Columbia, where, As of 2025, it is held in storage at the Railway Museum of British Columbia.

 Cross-border service returned in 1995 when Amtrak introduced the Mount Baker International, which was later folded into the modern-day Cascades brand.